-- To provide a source of information and evidence on existing GI assets as part of the Neighbourhood Plan as well as for planners, landowners and developers. - To identify areas and potential project areas to enhance the Green Infrastructure of the Neighbourhood Plan.
+- To provide a source of information and evidence on existing GBI assets as part of the Neighbourhood Plan as well as for planners, landowners and developers. - To identify areas and potential project areas to enhance the Green Infrastructure of the Neighbourhood Plan.

-Following this introduction, Part 2 of this report sets out a detailed overview of the existing GI of the Joint Plan area.
-Part 3 sets out the key priorities and assets to retain and enhance, as well as opportunities to extend the GI network.
+Following this introduction, Part 1 sets out the key priorities and assets to retain and enhance, as well as opportunities to extend the GBI network.
+Part 2 of this report sets out a detailed overview of the existing GI of the Joint Plan area.